Regular Bipartite Graphs And Their Properties: Symmetric Permutation Tree And Its Properties

-{\selectlanguage{english} Permutation Interpretation of a labeled $(m,r)$ BTU is obtained in the following manner.}
+Permutation Interpretation of the bi-adjacency matrix of a labeled $r$-regular bipartite graph with $2m$ vertices is obtained in the following manner.

-\liststyleLvii \begin{enumerate} \item {\selectlanguage{english} We split all the non-zero elements labeled $(m,r)$ BTU into $r$ sets such that each set contains exactly one non-zero element \ or $1$ in exactly one row and column.
-This decomposition into $r$ sets is clearly not unique. } \item {\selectlanguage{english} We associate permutations $p_{1},p_{2},\ldots ,p_{r}\in S_{m}$ with each of the \ $r$ sets. } \item {\selectlanguage{english} For each of the $p_{l};1\le l\le r$ sets, if a column $j$ contains a $1$ at row $i$ , then the value of the label in the $j^{\mathit{th}}$ location of the permutation is $i$ .}
+\begin{enumerate} \item We split all the non-zero elements labeled $r$-regular bipartite graph with $2m$ vertices into $r$ sets such that each set contains exactly one non-zero element or $1$ in exactly one row and column.
+This decomposition into $r$ sets is clearly not unique. \item We associate permutations $p_{1},p_{2},\ldots, p_{r}\in S_{m}$ with each of the $r$ sets. \item For each of the $p_{l};1\le l\le r$ sets, if a column $j$ contains a $1$ at row $i$, then the value of the label in the $j^{\mathit{th}}$ location of the permutation is $i$.\\ for( $u=0;u<r;u$ ++) \{ \\ for( $v=0;v<m;v$ ++) \{ \\ if a column $v$ contains a $1$ at row $i$ in set $u$, then the value of the label in the $j^{\mathit{th}}$ location of the permutation is $i$ in $p_{u}$;\\ \}\\ \} \end{enumerate}